XtremeOwnage/Web/docs/blog/posts/Home-Automation/2023/wled-replacing-bad-segment.md

 If you are having trouble getting the pads to connect, solder on a thin piece of copper wire.

 In the end, you hopefully should be left with something lightly prettier then my soldering job.
+(My soldering in general isn't the best- up on a ladder, its even worse!)

 ![](./assets-wled-bad-segment/new-piece-soldered.webP)